Tuesday, June 11, 2024

 Sometimes, new technology arrives on the scene and it isn’t immediately and broadly adopted, even after the best efforts of central planners to encourage adoption.
 Many of you reading this will have the evidence of this type of historical error in judgment in your garage junk drawers: the CFL bulb.

 The compact fluorescent bulb was hailed as the savior of the planet when it was first brought to market.
 The citizens of the world were going to save energy, save money, and save the planet by switching from those inefficient incandescent bulbs to the more efficient CFL bulb.
 So purifying and uplifting was this environmental cure that we began to divert our tax dollars to subsidize the purchase of the CFL bulb.
 Why did they need to be subsidized?
 Well, the cost of manufacturing a CFL bulb was orders of magnitude higher than manufacturing an incandescent bulb.
-Incandescent bulbs are cheap to make, because they are simple, using simple materials, requiring minimal energy inputs to produce.
+Incandescent bulbs, on the other hand, are cheap to make because they are simple, using simple materials, requiring minimal energy inputs to produce.
 CFL bulbs carried in their chassis a mini ballast, highly technical glass manufacture, and of course, toxic gas.
 Never mind that those who decided to compel a shift from incandescent to CFL bulbs don’t generally consider the input energy and materials needed to manufacture a CFL bulb when they calculate how much “energy” such a bulb will “save.”
 Manufacturers were compelled to switch products, even to the point of incandescent bulbs being outright banned, putting bulb manufacturers out of business and leaving their employees looking for work.
 In this way, the CFL bulb was effectively mandated (though replaced by the LED bulb before the ban came into effect).

 But why did the CFL bulb need to be subsidized, mandated, and have its competition literally banned from production?
-Wasn’t it a better tech?
+Wasn’t it better tech?
 Why didn’t the people adopt it immediately and with joy?

 CFL bulbs sucked.
 That’s why.
 The light they emitted was sickly, the length of time they took to warm up was unlivable, and to top it all off, if you broke one you had to call in a hazmat team because these new environmentally friendly bulbs were actually full of toxic gas.
 That’s why you still have some in your junk drawer, because you can’t just put them in the trash, and the recycle centers are inconveniently located, so we all have these permanent, fragile, toxic residents in our junk drawers and garage cupboards because we’re trying to save the planet!

 This is the same future that awaits the electric car.
 So inefficient, so toxic, and so inconvenient are electric cars that no one wants them.
 They are not books to scrolls or cell phones to landlines, the electric car is a CFL bulb.
 Over engineered, inconvenient, toxic, and not readily adopted because the technology it is attempting to replace is known to be more reliable, more convenient, less toxic, and generally speaking, more affordable.
 And just like the CFL bulb, the electric car is being enabled through subsidies, mandates, and the abolition of competition, and even still, people aren’t buying it.
-It’s not that people are slow to adopt electric cars because they are too dumb to see the advantages, the electric car is not being adopted because the people are too smart to fall for such useless and expensive tech.
+It’s not that people are slow to adopt electric cars because they are too dumb to see the advantages.
+The electric car is not being adopted because the people are too smart to fall for such useless and expensive tech.
 People aren’t adopting electric cars because electric cars suck.
 Just like the CFL bulb.

 Now, if you like torque and rapid launches, then electric cars are for you.
 No one can deny the incredible torque and launch times electric cars can achieve.
 But that’s not how the electric car is being marketed in the main.
 We are being told that the electric car is the future because it is more environmentally friendly.
 This is wholly and entirely poppy-cock.
 There is not one single thing about an electric car that is more environmentally friendly than a gas car.
 Not one thing.

 There are lots of folks who buy electric cars because they are perennially in 2nd or 3rd place in the unending race against the proverbial Joneses.
-The fancy polished plastics and glittering widescreen tv in the dash bedazzles the simple mind into thinking they are modern and stylish for driving around in what amounts to a near-future heap of toxic waste.
+The fancy polished plastics and glittering widescreen tv in the dash bedazzles them into thinking they are modern and stylish for driving around in what amounts to a near-future heap of toxic waste.
 Like the CFL bulb, our yards and driveways will eventually be littered with inoperable electric cars, as they prove too expensive to maintain and too costly to recycle, they’ll sit like toxic bulbs in our junk drawers, slowly disintegrating into microplastics, and always remaining a terrifying fire hazard.

 The electric car is not cut out to replace the gas car.
 There are a few uses here and there where an electric vehicle might make sense, so I see no reason to ban them as an option, but the people of the earth can see through the façade they’re being sold.
 No one wants to be trapped in the path of a hurricane awaiting a charging station.
 Anyone who has been without power for more than a couple days knows that in a post storm scenario, gas products work, electric products don’t, period, full stop.
 Gas products work, electric products don’t.